-Our round-up of Super Bowl food recipes includes everything from snacks such as dips and chips – although we reckon homemade crackers are better – to our ultimate nachos and quesadillas to fried chicken, barbecued ribs, burgers, handcut fries and more, and a recipe for michelada beer cocktails to wash it all down with.
+Our round-up of Super Bowl food recipes includes everything from snacks such as dips and chips – although we reckon homemade crackers are better – to authentic guacamole, our ultimate nachos and quesadillas.
+We also have fried chicken, barbecued ribs, burgers, hand-cut fries and more, and a recipe for michelada beer cocktails to wash it all down with.

-As we’ve got loads of visitors dropping by searching for Super Bowl food recipes for Sunday, we thought we’d compile a collection of our best recipes for Super Bowl, from homemade dips and crackers to barbecued ribs and fried chicken, and handcut fries and homemade Sriracha sauce to go with those.
+As we’ve got loads of visitors dropping by searching for Super Bowl food recipes for Sunday, we thought we’d compile a collection of our best Super Bowl recipes, from homemade dips and crackers to barbecued ribs and fried chicken, and hand-cut fries and homemade Sriracha sauce to go with those.

 Before we share our best Super Bowl food recipes, we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by supporting our epic Cambodian cuisine history and cookbook on Patreon, which you can do for as little as the price of a coffee.
 Or you could buy us a coffee and we’ll use our coffee money to buy cooking ingredients for recipe testing.

 Another option is to use links on our site to buy travel insurance, rent a car, book accommodation, or book a tour on Get Your Guide.
 Or buy something on Amazon, such as these cookbooks for culinary travellers, James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, and gifts for Asian food lovers and picnic lovers.
 We may earn a small commission but you won’t pay any extra.

 Now, let’s share our best Super Bowl food recipes with you.